sourcegraph/cody-vs/docs/Troubleshooting.md

 ### Detailed debugging logs

-The detailed logging configuration can be turned on by adding `CODY_VS_DEV_CONFIG` environment variable containing the full path to [the configuration file](https://github.com/sourcegraph/cody-vs/blob/main/src/CodyDevConfig.json) placed somewhere in the filesystem.
+The detailed logging configuration can be turned on by adding the `CODY_VS_DEV_CONFIG` environment variable containing the full path to [the configuration file](https://github.com/sourcegraph/cody-vs/blob/main/src/CodyDevConfig.json) placed somewhere in the filesystem.

 ![Detailed logs](./images/Detailed-logs.png)